vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 The [default value of the `max_cat_to_onehot` tree param is 4](https://github.com/dmlc/xgboost/blob/v1.6.2/src/tree/param.h#L112-L115).
 Typical values range from 2 to 20.
 Setting the value to an arbitrarily large number (eg. over 10'000) will effectively disable the set-based aka optimal partitioning.

-Granted, one-hot-encoding does not work particularly well with medium- and high-cardinality categorical features, especially if there are second-order effects involved (eg. sets of closely related category levels).
+Granted, one-hot encoding does not work particularly well with medium- and high-cardinality categorical features, especially if there are second-order effects involved (eg. sets of closely related category levels).

-One-hot-encoding faces additional headwinds with decision tree models, because it identifies and isolates significant category levels one by one, leading to long and thin branch growth.
+One-hot encoding faces additional headwinds with decision tree models, because it identifies and isolates significant category levels one by one, leading to long and thin branch growth.
 For example, a member decision tree whose maximum depth is limited to 6 (the default value for the `max_depth` tree param) will be fully developed after coming in contact with a categorical feature that has six or more significant category levels.

 Exporting the booster object is now also possible in [Universal Binary JSON](https://ubjson.org/) (UBJSON) data format: